-Although Finger Lakes Community College does not offer mental health services, counselors are available to serve as skilled listeners who provide guidance to help students – on a short term basis – in clarifying issues, resolving conflicts, and learning new ways of coping.
+Many students seek help while in college.
+Counseling is available on a one-to-one basis for students who wish to discuss personal issues affecting their academic experience.
+Counselors are available to serve as confidential skilled listeners who provide guidance to help students on a short term basis to clarify issues, resolve conflicts, and learn new ways of coping.

 Students often seek counseling to: